suheetaroy/bxd_gxelongevity_2020/README.md

 Data files are in the `data` directory.

-R code file is in the `code` directory.
+R code file is in the `scripts` directory.